Subha22jit/OOP-classes/notes/Swing.md

 java.awt
 A layout manager arrnages component within a window using some specific algorithm.
 FlowLayout manages a layout which is similar to how words flow in a text editor, that is, from upper left corner, then left to right, and from top to bottom.

+### Questions:

+1. Create an Swing/Applet to add two integer and display result.
+Two numbers can be accepted through keyboard.
+2. Develop an Applet that receives 3 Numeric values as input from the user and then display the largest of the three on the screen.